-The IPOS Secretariat is envisaged to be integrated within the UN Ocean Decade, potentially co-led by the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO10), the UN Environment Programme (UNEP11) and the Ocean Sustainability Foundation12.
-A global consultation led by the "Towards IPOS" consortium confirmed that the innovative IPOS services proposed have the potential to enrich the Ocean knowledge-to-policy landscape by coalescing knowledge and re-energising momentum towards Ocean sustainability, and to act as an important legacy for the Ocean Decade into the future.
-In return, the IPOS would benefit from direct access to existing Ocean knowledge networks, initiatives and experts who participate in the Ocean Decade.
+The IPOS Secretariat is envisaged to be integrated with the UN Ocean Decade, and initially led by the the Ocean Sustainability Foundation10, and potentially co-led by a UN agency in due course.
+A global consultation led by the "Towards IPOS" consortium confirmed that the innovative IPOS services proposed have the potential to enrich the Ocean knowledge-to-policy landscape by coalescing knowledge and re-energising momentum towards Ocean sustainability, and will act as an important legacy for the Ocean Decade into the future.